+1 (506) 500-5957 sales@monovm.com Get US VPS for 50% OFF!

 Start-Service -Name Windefend

 • One of the most commonly used commands to work with services is service restarting in PowerShell command.
-The structure of service restarting command is as such:
+The structure of the service restarting command is as such:

 Restart-Service -Name Windefend